 - The ball head is rated for 25 pounds, but I found it difficult to tighten the knob that much, I feel this ball head is more like 20 pounds.

 The Acratech GP ball head is well suited for anyone looking for a TOP NOTCH ball head with ambitions of actually using it out in the wet, dusty areas.
 I love this flexibility that Acratech brings to the table with all the accessories.
 This ball head also does a very good job for macro photographers, as well as when you need a gimbal type movement.
-Acratech offers panning bases, nodal rails, levelers with large visible level bubble, and a very nice quick release that actually has a safety.
-I have my Acratech mounted on a Gitzo Series 3 Explorer - this combo ensures I can point my macro setup at any angle and level below 50 inches.
+Acratech has engineered this GP Ball Head so it can be turned upside down and used as a leveling base and be rotated for Panoramics Acratech also offers dedicated panning bases, nodal rails, levelers with large visible bubble level, and a very nice quick release that actually has a safety.
+I have my Acratech mounted on a Gitzo Series 3 Explorer - this combo ensures I can point my macro setup at any angle all the way to the ground.

 Recommendations: For the medium sized needs it is a toss-up between the Acratech and Really Right Stuff BH-40, I like almost every aspect of their design and other accessories all at a reasonable cost.
 For larger needs over 20 pounds when weight and money is not a concern - nothing finer than the BH-55, but requires a larger platform to match the head.
 Gitzo Series 3, 4 or 5 seems to be a perfect match.